chhsinnovation/chhsinnovation.github.io/src/site/pages/playbook.md

 ---
 {% import "macros.njk" as macro with context %}

+##How do I bring innovation to my organization?

 The creation of the CA Health and Human Services Office of Innovation (CHHS OI) progressed rapidly and is producing better than expected results.
-Informed by advice from many mentors and direct experience in government, private industry, higher ed and “Momma knows best” (my mother has been in state service for over 50 years and is currently crafting product roadmaps and writing user stories for FTB).
-Refined by experience in actual engagements.
+Informed by advice from many mentors and direct experience in government, private industry, higher ed and “Momma knows best” (my mother has been in state service for almost 50 years).
+This approach is a blend from what works in private industry and government to create a new model.

+##Adjust to fit

+What works for us might not work for you verbatum.
+However, there is flexibility to adapt these techniques to find what works best for you.

-This is a constant work in progress.
+Our approach is a constant work in progress.
 As we do each engagement, we look back at our processes and habits and refine them… also known as agile.
-These principles and techniques worked for us, but they may not work for you.
+These principles and techniques work for us, but they may not work for you.
 We invite you to take anything from our experiences and try them.
 Fork the items here and if you find something that works better, let us know.
 Let’s work together to create the government services we all deserve.

 ## The Fifteen Plays